yelykurkchi/bsn_sleec/README.md

 where:

-* [logID] is the ID for the execution log files previously mentioned
+* [logID] is the ID for the execution log files previously mentioned.
-* [metric] is the metric to be analyzed.
-This can be reliability or cost depending on what was the metric used for the execution
+* [metric] is the metric to be analyzed, which values can be twofold: (1) reliability or (2) cost.
 * [plot_component_metrics] is a parameter that defines if the graphic which will be shown at the end of analysis will contain components local reliabilities or not.
-The components local reliabilities will be present if this is equal to True or true and only the system's global reliability will be present otherwise
+The components local reliabilities will be present if this is equal to True or true and only the system's global reliability will be present otherwise.
 * [setpoint] will be the value of the setpoint used in the execution.
-This needs to be the same as the one defined in the System Manager launch file
+This needs to be the same as the one defined in the System Manager launch file.

 One example of the command usage would be: